VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

   Eric Evans, "Domain-Driven Design," p335.

-> **Note:** Other design approaches may use different terminology: for example in Event-Driven SOA, the concept of a service is roughly equivalent to a bounded context in DDD.
+> **Note:** Other design approaches may use different terminology: for example in Event-Driven SOA, the service concept is similar to the bounded context concept in DDD.

 When we say that you should apply the CQRS pattern to a portion of a system, we mean that you should implement the CQRS pattern within a